the-engine-room/2016-retro/index.md

 funder_name: Amnesty International
 published: true
 navigation:
-  - Definition
-  - Examples
-  - Tools and Platforms
-  - Pros and Cons
+  - Letter from the Executive Director
-  - Planning
+  - Who we are
+  - 2016 Year in numbers
-  - Implementation
+  - Operational Achievements
-  - About
+  - Team Changes
-ref: microtasking
 lang: en
 categories:
   - en
 ---

-# Microtasking
+# 2016 Retrospective

-## Definition
+## Letter from the Executive Director

 Microtasking is the process of splitting a large job into small tasks that can be distributed, over the Internet, to many people.
 Machines and algorithms are very efficient at certain functions, such as identifying patterns in an image or performing advanced calculations, but other tasks, including identifying the contents of an image or recognizing obscure text, are still best performed by humans.